 Expect a boozy evening filled with dance numbers, risqué acrobatics and sultry cabaret performances with Blanc de Blanc in its encore season.
-The adults-only experience is coming to a sparkling new circus and cabaret venue in Sydney.
+The adults-only experience is playing at a sparkling new circus and cabaret venue in Sydney.
 Get transported to 1920s Paris with acrobats, dancing and more.

 📍The Grand Electric

 Expect BMX, basketball, breakdancing, acrobatics, drumming and more in the super exciting 360 Allstars.
 Boasting an excellent cast of world champion and world record-holding artists and athletes, this production is a thrilling blend of art and dance inspired by street culture.
 Grab your tickets here.

 The Australian Ballet’s Don Quixote recreates Rudolf Nureyev and Robert Helpmann’s 1973 film in a bold, vibrant production on stage.
 Expect a dreamy score by veteran 19th-century ballet composer Ludwig Minkus, lush costumes and set design that is bound to transport you back in time.
 Grab your tickets here.

 A brand new production of the classic musical Into the Woods is currently playing in Sydney.
 This is a show for all age groups with not one but six fairy tales combining for a nostalgic and magical show.
 The songs stand out in this thrilling and witty play that sees some of the most recognisable fairytale characters including Cinderella and Little Red Riding Hood come together.
 You can snag your tickets here.

 March 18 – April 30